State & Federal Programs

 Medicaid Waiver Program

-Medicaid Waivers allow Medicaid to pay for services that support families in caring for a loved one at home, allow adults with disabilities to live in the community residential programs with up to 24 hour supports, and supports to help people move out of large congregate facilities, including nursing facilities.
+Medicaid Waivers allow Medicaid to pay for services that support families in caring for a loved one at home, allow adults with disabilities to live in community residential programs with up to 24 hour supports, and supports to help people move out of large congregate facilities, including nursing facilities.
 Family income and resources are not counted when determining Medicaid eligibility for children receiving Medicaid Waiver services.
 Because there is a waiting list to get Medicaid Waiver services, it is important to apply and get on the waiting list, even if you do not need services at this time.

 Group Homes